Orotic acid: Chemistry

-Name

-The spelling of orotic acid is one letter away from erotic acid.
-This close mis-spelling is an example of a chemical with a funny name.

 Pathology

 A buildup of orotic acid can lead to orotic aciduria and acidemia.
 It may be a symptom of an increased ammonia load due to a metabolic disorder, such as a urea cycle disorder.

 In ornithine transcarbamylase deficiency, an X-linked inherited and the most common urea cycle disorder, excess carbamoyl phosphate is converted into orotic acid.
 This leads to an increased serum ammonia level, increased serum and urinary orotic acid levels and a decreased serum blood urea nitrogen level.
 This also leads to an increased urinary orotic acid excretion, because the orotic acid is not being properly utilized and must be eliminated.
 The hyperammonemia depletes alpha-ketoglutarate leading to the inhibition of the tricarboxylic acid cycle (TCA) decreasing adenosine triphosphate (ATP) production.

 Orotic aciduria is a cause of megaloblastic anaemia.

 Biochemistry

-Orotic acid is a precursor to a DNA base (uracil), The Breast milk of smokers has a higher concentration of orotic acid than that of a non smoking woman.
+Orotic acid is a precursor to a RNA base, uracil.
+The breast milk of smokers has a higher concentration of orotic acid than that of a non smoking woman.
 It is reasoned that the smoking causes the pyrimidine biosynthesis process in the mother to be altered thus causing the orotic acid concentration to increase.